prathmeshjagtap/prathmeshjagtap/README.md

 - 👋 Hi, I’m @prathmeshjagtap
 - 👀 I’m interested in ...  coding  mostly Web Development !
 - 🌱 I’m currently learning ...
 MERN stack
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on ... open source projects
 - 📫 How to reach me ...
 You can reach me on my website  https://prathmesh-jagtap.netlify.app/

 <!---